pelsapupel/gas-station-IoT-data-analytics/README.md

 I used MySQL Server and worked with a the Database Administrator to model my data and enabling me to move forward with the analysis.

-### Note that this is a work on progress but some of the part shows the level of my SQL comprehension
+### Note that this portfolio is a work on progress and you could ask me anytime by contacting:

+email: davelzhaf@gmail.com